Why Jennifer Lopez, Alex Rodriguez buying stake in New York Mets would be good for MLB, team

 Nassau County Pilot Program Will Allow Streets To Close For Businesses, CustomersNassau County is moving to help its communities recover by allowing streets to close so businesses can spread out; CBS2's Jennifer McLogan reports.

+WEEI A-Rod, J.Lo reportedly spoke with Krafts about buying Mets https://t.co/nPlotXv7Zk https://t.co/Utid1H5KKh 12 minutes ago

-Michael Rikon Alex Rodriguez, Jennifer Lopez taking second shot at buying Mets https://t.co/cJPmufibhT 9 minutes ago
+Alex Jordan Alex Rodriguez, Jennifer Lopez Working on Bid to Buy Mets https://t.co/a7YFMzpqdC via @PT_SportsTalk @talkprimetime 16 minutes ago

-1ive1ove1earn RT @DailyMailCeleb: Jennifer Lopez boards a private jet with fiancé Alex Rodriguez and their children as they jet out of Miami https://t.co… 18 minutes ago

-Christopher McKinley This is apparently going on...Why Jennifer Lopez, Alex Rodriguez buying stake in New York Mets would be good for ML… https://t.co/T2m59dop4G 25 minutes ago

 Daily Star Sport Alex Rodriguez and Jennifer Lopez looking to buy £1.65billion New York Mets